 Head to Haifa next, but use it as a base for excursions.
 Consider spending the day touring the countryside, including the walled Arabic port city of Akko, famous for ancient bazaars and mosques.
 Near Akko, Kibbutz Lohammei HaGetaot, founded by survivors of the Holocaust, combines past tragedy with hope for the future: It contains an important Holocaust Museum, set amid the orchards and fields where the descendants of those few who survived have made their lives.

 Move inland across the northern Galilee.
 Base yourself in the mystic, mountaintop city of Safed or at a kibbutz guesthouse.
 Visit the ancient ruined synagogue at Bar’am (the best preserved in Israel).
-Dine at a rustic spot, such as Dag Al HaDan, a trout-farm restaurant set amid streams, where the fish on your plate was alive and swimming while you were parking your car.
+Dine at a rustic spot, such as Dag Al HaDan, a trout-farm restaurant set amid streams, where the fish on your plate was still swimming while you were parking your car.
+The region is also home to numerous wineries, some like Dalton Winery, just north of Safed, have active visitor centers.
+See our “Easy Day Trips” section.

 Day 5: The Sea of Galilee